 Knott End – Over Wyre

-Many thanks to our friend Quadographer13 for another excellent piece of aerial footage of this lovely spot –
+Many thanks to our friend Quadographer13 for an excellent piece of aerial footage of this lovely spot –

 The video starts at Cockersands Abbey which was founded before 1184.
 All that’s left now is the Chapter House which was added in 1230 and used as a mausoleum by the Dalton family until 1861.
 Just a few stones from the Abbey remain.

 The quadcopter turns to show Plover Scar lighthouse in the distance, sometimes known as Abbey Lighthouse.
-It was built in 1847 to mark the Lune Estuary, and you can see that it stands in a beautiful landscape.
+Built in 1847 it marks the Lune Estuary, you can its in a beautiful landscape.

 The clip travels south to Cockerham, Pilling and Preesall sands, and then on to Knott End.